-Loch Chon is an informal campsite offering a wilder camping experience.
+Loch Chon is an informal campsite offering the opportunity to camp in a small, picturesque site with basic facilities.
 Nestled in woodland on the shores of beautiful Loch Chon, it offers 26 pitches for tents through a mixture of open and woodland camping.
-Each pitch comes with a pre-allocated parking space, access to toilets and fresh water.
+Each pitch comes with one designated parking space, access to toilets and fresh water.

 There are two accessible pitches (Pitches 8 and 9), with accessible toilets and designated parking nearby, and one double pitch (pitch 21) with space for two tents for bookings of four or more adults.
 View a map of the campsite >